What is water puppetry about?

 One of 16 Vietnamese folk water puppetry troupes performs there every Saturday and Sunday, four times a day.
 There is also a small exhibition of water puppets in the building nearby.

-Some venues where to watch a water puppetry show
+Some venues for watching a water puppetry show

 Hanoi